-We've tested the best smart rings for tracking your health without a watch
+I've tested the best smart rings for tracking your health — and these are my favorites

-From Samsung to Oura, Amazfit to Ultrahuman, these are the best smart rings for your money
+From Amazfit to Oura, these are the best smart rings for your money

 The quick list

-The Oura Ring 4 is the best smart ring overall for most folks with impressive insights into sleep, female health, physical activity and workout recovery.
+The Oura Ring 4 is the best smart ring overall for most folks, with impressive insights into sleep, female health, physical activity, and workout recovery.
 It also works with Android and iOS devices.
+It's also the most comfortable smart ring I'v tested.

-The Samsung Galaxy Ring is the best smart ring for sleep analysis with AI-backed insights into nightly heart rate, breathing patterns, body temperature, movement and more.
+The Samsung Galaxy Ring is the best smart ring for sleep analysis with AI-backed insights into nightly heart rate, breathing patterns, body temperature, movement, and more.
 It also boasts a week of battery life and ships with a handy portable charging case.
+However, it's Android-only and best paired with a Samsung smartphone.

-The Amazfit Helio Ring is the best smart ring for budget-minded individuals because it doesn't require a subscription fee and is priced the same or less than the competition, despite offering similar health-tracking tech.
+The Amazfit Helio Ring is the best smart ring for budget-minded individuals because it doesn't require a subscription fee and is priced less than the competition, despite offering similar health-tracking tech.
+The size range is somewhat limited, though, and it's only available in one finish.

 The best smart ring you can buy today